ShamanthDandin/ShamanthDandin/README.md

 #Hi I'm Sampi 👋

 Irl, I go by the name Shamanth.
-I'm a 20 year old Computer Science engineering student.
-I have a passion to constantly learn new things as well as to share my knowledge with other developers.
+Passionate CS student, gaming aficionado, coding enthusiast; straightforward and versatile.
 # My Socials

 You can talk to me on any of these platforms!